natritmeyer/natritmeyer.github.io/_posts/2019-01-15-cucumber-jvm-dependency-injection-with-spring.md

 This page object that represents Bing's home page for desktops `implements BingHomePage`.
 I.e. it's an implementation of the `BingHomePage` interface.
 This allows `DesktopBingHomePage` to be injected into any constructor that asks for `BingHomePage`.

 The page object has a constructor that's annotated with `@Autowired`.
-So, when spring automagically creates an instance of this class (because it's annotated with the `@Component` annotation - see above), it'll inject it with a preexisting Webriver instance.
+So, when spring automagically creates an instance of this class (because it's annotated with the `@Component` annotation - see above), it'll inject it with a preexisting WebDriver instance.
 We'll get to WebDriver management in a bit.

 There are two methods in this class, both annotated `@Override`: `public void load()` and `public void searchFor(String searchTerm)`.
 These are the methods that fulfil the requirements of the `BingHomePage` interface - they're what actually get used by the step definition when the test is run.